section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 published: true
 url: /data-representation-using-brython/
 title: Data Representation using Brython
-description: In this article, We aim to guide the reader on a step-by-step process of data representation using pie charts and scatterplots in Brython.
+description: This article will guide the reader on how to present data using pie charts and scatterplots in Brython.
 author: femi-ige-ayodele
-date: 2022-01-24T00:00:00-10:23
+date: 2022-02-14T00:00:00-03:30
 topics: [languages]
 excerpt_separator: <!--more-->
 images: